jaythegray/Ethics-in-AI/README.md

 ***preface:***
-  Being of the opinion that we have been approaching the ethical guidance in training AI models poorly, I propose trying varying methods.

  Please read and if you have thoughts share them with me, I am open to all feedback and or assistance.
-If you don't want to get involved, you may know of someone else interested in the topic, share it with them please.
+If you may know someone else interested in the topic, share it with them please.

+***Contact***
+### name: J Blaine Martin
+### email: martinstex52@gmail.com

 **Project Title:**